Rovaniemi: Tourism

 Rovaniemi is also considered by Finns to be the official home town of Santa Claus.
+The city registered the slogan as trademark in 2009.
+In 2025, an invalidation request was filed at the European Union Intellectual Property Office (EUIPO), arguing the trademark is descriptive and potentially deceptive.
 It is home to the Santa Claus Village at the Arctic Circle and SantaPark Arctic World, which is located 8 km north of the centre.

 Directly across the river from the town is the Ounasvaara ski centre.
 There have been recreational activities in the Ounasvaara area since 1927, when the first winter sports were also organized.
 The top of the Ounasvaara hill bears the site of some of the earliest known human settlements in the area.

 A phenomenon also attracting numerous tourists is the Aurora Borealis or Northern Lights.
 In Finnish Lapland, the number of auroral displays can be as high as 200 a year, whereas in southern Finland, the number is usually fewer than 20.